vermaprakhar10/AmazonAutomation/README.md

 #Running the tests

-Go to config.properties and set desired browser[Chrome/Firefox] and set the amazon locale in the URL parmeter Go to test.java.testcases package to run the desired Testcases Run as junit Application to run the desired testcases
+Go to config.properties and set desired browser[Chrome/Firefox] and set the amazon locale in the URL parmeter, Go to test.java.testcases package to run the desired Testcases Run as junit Application to run the desired testcases

 #TestScope

-Given Project tests the Basic Amazon functionlaties and its core components like webisire launch, Selection of Categories (Parametrized) as per the requiremet.
+Given Project tests the Basic Amazon functionlaties and its core components like website launch, Selection of Categories (Parametrized) as per the requiremet.
 Making search and getting results and its other information like Price, Delivery Expected date etc as Assert as per the requirement of the TestScope and Test Matrix